oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop-working-copy/6-review-bootstrap-and-javascript/review-bootstrap-and-javascript.md

     ![Base HTML page](images/base-html-page.png)

-    The `base` HTML page is quite literally the base, foundation of this application.
-You'll notice we include an API for Bootstrap's CSS framework.
+    The `base` HTML page is quite literally the foundation of this application.
+Notice we've included an API for Bootstrap's CSS framework.
 At the bottom of this page, you'll see we include the API for JavaScript as well.
-This all allows us to easily extend the Bootstrap framework - which allows us to rely no Bootstrap for much of the presentation layer of this application.
-For if not, all HTML and CSS would need to be coded from scratch.
+This all allows us to easily extend the Bootstrap framework - which allows us to rely on Bootstrap for much of the application's presentation layer.

+    Also note our three JavScript functions:
+    - `totalPrice()`
+    - `getPrice()`
+    - `getDescription()`

-    You'll also notice three JavScript functions: `totalPrice()`, `getPrice()`, and `getDescription()` These functions are triggered when a user visits and/or interacts with the `orderform.html` page.
+    These functions are triggered when a user visits and/or interacts with the `orderform.html` page.
 We'll discuss in more detail the output of each function shortly.

     You may also notice Jinja templating near the `</head>`, and `<main>` HTML tags.
 The different variations (which you'll see throughout) are referred to as "delimiters":
-    - `{% ... %}` are used statements
+    - `{% ... %}` Statements
-    - `{{ ... }}` are used for Expressions
+    - `{{ ... }}` Expressions
-    - `{# ... #}`
+    - `{# ... #}` Comments

-    Each serve different purposes, but all allow us to easily and dynamically pass in additional information while using syntax similar to python.
+    Each serve different purposes, but all allow us to easily and dynamically pass in additional information while using syntax similar to Python.
 While Jinja education is outside the scope of this lab, you may review the **Learn More** section of this lab to review the Jinja documentation.

     We will rely on this `base.html` page across the application.
 We will also need the navigation bar across all pages, thus we include it so it will render in all pages (i.e. the `{% include 'navbar.html' %}` placeholder).